reidprichard/window_tools/README.md

 This is a work in project (especially when it comes to documentation), but the binaries are fully-functional, and their `--help` sections should tell you all you need.
+I would love to get these tools working on Linux, but I have not had luck working with KDE Plasma's API.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>